QuentinDstl/p_scrap/README.md

-# TODO

 ## tuto
 https://cosmocode.io/how-to-connect-selenium-to-an-existing-browser-that-was-opened-manually/#launch-browser-with-custom-flags

-## ce qui a été fait
+## what have been done to launch project
-ajouter chrome.exe dans les %PATH% lancer chrome avec des options pip install selenium, pandas, xlwt chrome.exe --remote-debugging-port=9222 --user-data-dir="C:\selenum\ChromeScraperProfile"
+add chrome.exe in %PATH% of windows environment variable pip install all the requirements in requirements.txt chrome.exe --remote-debugging-port=9222 --user-data-dir="C:\selenum\ChromeScraperProfile"
     - For --remote-debugging-port value you can specify any port that is open.
     - For --user-data-dir flag you need to pass a directory where a new Chrome profile will be created

-il faut définir le chromedriver.exe

 ## TODO
 SPEED :